 - You must cover your mouth and nose with a cloth face cover or mask when around others.

-To avoid an additional touch point and signing the required waivers upon arrival, please print both documents below, complete all required fields and bring with you to turn in.
+To avoid an additional touch point and signing the required waivers upon arrival, please print both documents below in color, complete all required fields and bring with you to turn in.